chrontax/comiconv/README.md

 ## Features

-* reads RAR/CBR, 7Z/CB7, TAR/CBT and ZIP/CBZ
+* reads 7Z/CB7, TAR/CBT and ZIP/CBZ
-* saves in the same archive format as input (except RAR for which output is ZIP)
+* saves in the same archive format as input
 * can convert images to JPEG, PNG, WEBP and AVIF

 ## Installation